We've independently reviewed this article to make sure it's as accurate as we can make it.

 #3 Go Easy on Glass Doors

 Be especially careful in realigning your glass shower door.
 If you need to tap anything into place, use a rubber-covered mallet rather than a standard hammer with a metal head.
 If you are working on screws that fasten directly onto the glass portion of the door, be very careful to not over-tighten.
-That level will come in handy for this step too.

 #4 Proceed with Caution

 If your glass shower door was installed prior to around 1980, it may be standard glass rather than the tempered glass that is required in shower doors today.
 The difference raises a very important safety concern.
 Regular glass will break into dangerous, sharp shards, while tempered glass is stronger, and breaks into smaller, pebble-like shapes without sharp edges.
 Either way, always exercise caution with any repair to a glass shower door.
 If your shower door is older, taking this opportunity for an upgrade to a safer product is a great idea.

 If a magnetic strip gets — well — gunky, fixing your problem could be as simple as a little cleaning.
 Although any bathroom cleaner will probably do the job, you can start simply with a mixture of 1/4 cup vinegar to two pints of water in a spray bottle.
 If you live in an area with hard water, you may need a cleaning solution that works on lime or rust build-up, like CLR.
 For a stronger cleaner, don’t forget to wear gloves to protect your hands, and always following the manufacturer’s instructions.
 Don’t mix cleaning solutions and make sure the room is well ventilated.